Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 The core performance trinity in golf apparel: breathability, moisture wicking, and stretch with recovery working together for all-day comfort.

-Most performance claims across performance golf clothing still come back to three fundamentals:
+Most performance claims across golf clothing still come back to three fundamentals:

 These three work together.